- Infectious agents

 - Do not overfill the box.

-- Liquids over 20cc should be placed in a tightly closed plastic container and enough sorbant material placed in the bag to prevent leaks.
+- Liquids over 20cc should be placed in a tightly closed plastic container and enough sorbant material placed in the bag to absorb all liquid and prevent leaks.

 - Tie bags in a single knot.

-- Close the box and tape ALL of the seams with packaging tape.
+- Close the box and seal ALL of the seams with packaging tape.

 - Boxes should NEVER exceed 35lbs.

-- Label all boxes with building and room location & generator contact information.
+- Label all boxes with building and room location & generator (PI) contact information.

-- Any damaged, leaking, bulging or otherwise improperly packaged biological waste boxes must be re-packaged by the generator.
+- Any damaged, leaking, bulging or otherwise improperly packaged biological waste boxes will not be removed and must be re-packaged by the generator.